mcascone/boomerang-plugin/README.md

 As a starting point, I am using the `looper.cxx` script that comes with the PNS software download.
 So the architecture of the code is not mine.

-I have modified the code to add and remove features and behavior that are not needed for the emulation of the original device.
+I have modified the code to add and remove features and behaviors that are not needed for the emulation of the original device.

-As time allows i plan to refactor the code to make it more readable and reuseable.
+As time allows I plan to refactor the code to make it more readable and reuseable.

 ### Source Code